 Online Purchase: Orca is offering a 15% discount on all Orca wetsuits with code SAAPARTICIPANT15.

 All swimmers and volunteers must complete the waiver found here.

 SAA My Way is our virtual offering where you decide your activity and timeline.
 Register with a $50 self-donation and we’ll send you an SAA Swag Bag to show off your spirit.
 All donations raised for your My Way will support our SAA-Nantucket event.
-If you meet the fundraising minimum and later choose to join us at the swim, we can change your registration status.
 Click here to learn about all the ways you can have fun your way!

 To sign up as an SAA My Way participant for our event, click the register button above and select 'SAA My Way' as your participation type.

 "Our team at Nantucket Cottage Hospital wanted to give the opportunity for staff members who are not interested in swimming an option to participate in the Swim Across America mission.
 We decided that the best way to do this was a team walk!
 Nantucket, being the small island that it is has a few distinct villages that we decided to pick a road that is one of the longest on island.
 Starting in the sleepy village of Sconset we walked the seven miles to the main rotary on island.
 Team members had the option to walk the whole seven miles or meet the group along the way and walk for however long they wished.
 We had a total of around 20 participants and most walked the whole distance.
 We all wore Swim Across America gear to give the awareness to the community members we passed on the way either in their cars or on the bike path.
 It was a nice way to involve new team members who may feel intimidated by an open water swim!"